romannep/c9couch/README.md

 # c9couch
 Access to CouchDB Futon from Cloud9 IDE for Node.JS project

 Cloud9 IDE does not provide a way to access to Futon - web admin interface to CouchDB.
-This script do nothing that forward http requests to couchdb.
+This script do nothing but forward http requests to couchdb.
 It helps to work with Futon.

 ## Use